nationskollen/docs/api/README.md

 - `cover` - cover image (binary)

 #### Success response
-The updated menu item with the uploaded cover image.
+The updated event with the uploaded cover image.

 ```json
 {